semaster/2FAuth-Steganography/README.md

 This example demonstrates the two-factor authentication, where the second factor to authenticate is system    generated key.
 This key is embedded in a user image using the technique of steganography.
 To pass 2 factor authentication the user needs load an image with embedded key.

+You can explore [live demo](http://semaster.name/2FAuthSteganography/) to check how it works.

 Requirements
 ------------